 Cummings has written over 450 journal articles and 45 books, 8 of them with his daughter, Dr. Janet Cummings.
 Throughout the half-century of professional activity, Dr. Cummings never saw less than 40 to 50 patients per week in private practice.
 His belief has been that once he lost contact with hands-on clinical practice, he would lose sight of the important factors in clinical psychology.

 At present, Cummings resides in Reno, Nevada with his wife, Dorothy.
 He is Distinguished Professor at the University of Nevada, Reno.
-He chairs the boards of directors of both The Nicholas & Dorothy Cummings Foundation, Inc. and CareIntegra, and he is president of the Cummings Foundation for Behavioral Health.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
+He chairs the boards of directors of both The Nicholas & Dorothy Cummings Foundation, Inc. and CareIntegra, and he is president of the Cummings Foundation for Behavioral Health.Victor Yalom, PhD is the founder, CEO and resident cartoonist of Psychotherapy.net.
 He also maintains a part-time practice in individual, group and couples therapy in San Francisco and Mill Valley.
 He has conducted workshops in existential-humanistic and group therapy in the US, Mexico, and China, and also leads ongoing consultation groups for therapists.

 • Explain the significance of brief intermittent psychotherapy throughout the life cycle.